maulikdave-fh/notes/software-architecture/41-Building-Blocks-API-Gateway.md

 2. Reduce code duplication
 3. Simply our external API

-API Gateway is an API management service that sits in between client and the collection of backend services.
+API Gateway is an API management service that sits in between client and the collection of back-end services.

 ![API Gateway!](images/ag1.png)